Elliot J. Crowley

 pdb

-I am a Lecturer (Assistant Professor) in Machine Learning and Computer Vision at the School of Engineering in the University of Edinburgh.
+I am a Senior Lecturer (Associate Professor) at the School of Engineering, University of Edinburgh.
 I co-lead the Bayesian and Neural Systems research group.

 My research interests include: